 NSS major: “Yes.”

-Maj Dhillon: “Please cover the breach with the GPMG and after plug it with sandbags.
+Maj Dhillon: “Please cover the breach with the GPMG and then plug it with sandbags.
 We will arrive soon, in strength.”

 Meanwhile, others, including the IAF officers arrived at the ATC.
 Dhillon left the tower and came out on the airfield.
 By that time, the second plane had landed, and he was asked by Brig Bulsara to hand over the airfield perimeter to Major Ghei’s men of 3 Para, proceed on the primary mission to Male, that is, locating and securing the president.